Modified collector vehicles

-If you have a vehicle registered as a 1974 model or older that has had major components replaced or altered, it may qualify as a modified collector vehicle.
+If you have a vehicle registered as a 1974 model or older that has had major components replaced or altered, you'll need to register it as a modified vehicle.
+It may also qualify as a modified collector vehicle.

 be registered as a 1974 model or older,

 is in excellent condition and maintained or restored to a condition ICBC considers to be of collectable value; and

 has the shell of body, coach or cab from the original manufactured motor vehicle (sorry, aftermarket fiberglass, composite, or steel bodies aren't acceptable); and